Jylau14/hyb2/README.md

 ```

 ## Getting Started
-To run the program, the first thing to have is the sequence alignment map (SAM) file.
+To run the program, the first thing to have is the sequence alignment map (SAM) file or a fastq file.

-If the fasta or fastq files from RNA proximity ligation experiments are not mapped to reference sequences, this program contain a function to generate a SAM file using bowtie2.
+If the fastq files from RNA proximity ligation experiments are not mapped to reference sequences, this program contain a function to generate a SAM file using bowtie2.

 The second file needed will contain the reference fasta sequences.